ssobii2/Video-to-Transcription/README.md

 ### Environment Variables

-Create a `.env` file with your configuration:
+The setup automatically creates a `.env` file with configuration options:

 ```env
 # =================================================================